Topper is a monitoring, alerting, and reporting software tool targeting email and Windows Server operations.

 Yes.
 Alarms can be sent automatically via pagers, email, SNMP Traps, and also trigger any external program you would want Topper to execute.

 What Windows Servers Can It Monitor?

-Topper can monitor Microsoft Windows 2000, 2003, & 2008 Servers in any of the Professional, Standard, or Enterprise Editions in either the 32-bit or the 64-bit version.
+Topper can monitor Microsoft Windows Server from Windows sever 2008 & up.
+Servers of any of the Professional, Standard, or Enterprise Editions in both the 32-bit & 64-bit versions.

 What Can Be Monitored On Those Servers?

 Topper can access any Performance Monitor Counter on these servers as well as the status of any Windows Service running on these machines.

 It can inform staff of Email Connector loss, runaway CPU times, and shrinking disk space, among others.

 No agent software is needed or installed on any remote server.
 The only computer being installed on is the one hosting the Topper software itself.